gustavolopess/PushCampaignSystem/README.md

 ## 📃 Description

-Clients can contract ad campaigns based on geolocation.
+Clients can hire ad campaigns based on geolocation.
 These campaigns are defined by an identifier, a targeting, which is a list of places that must be visited by some device in order to get this device impacted by the campaign, a push message, which the message to be sent via push notification to devices visiting places listed in targeting and a provider, which is the push notification provider.